gaearon/react-hot-boilerplate/README.md

 Now edit `src/App.js`.
 Your changes will appear without reloading the browser like in [this video](http://vimeo.com/100010922).

+You can change the port of the local server in the `react-hot-boilerplate` config inside package.json

 ### Linting

 This boilerplate project includes React-friendly ESLint configuration.